GenericMappingTools/GMTjl_doc/documentation/modules/contourf.md

 Description
 -----------

 This module is a wrapper to \myreflink{grdview}, *contour* and \myreflink{grdcontour} and as such it works with two different kinds of input data.
 If input is a grid (either a grid file name or a GMTgrid object) it will make a filled contour with *grdview* and optionally  overlay contours by calling \myreflink{grdcontour}.
 If, on the other hand, the input data is table data file or a Mx3 array (or GMTdataset), it first compute a Delaunay triangulation and makes the plot from it.
 In this later case, the job is done by *contour* module alone.

+Optionaly one can plot the so called Tanaka contours.
+These are contour lines whose thickness and intensity vary based on illumination direction, creating an illusion of 3D relief.
+Illuminated slopes get lighter/thinner lines, shaded slopes get darker/thicker lines.
+This is a slow method (not to be used with large grids) but with a nice visual effect.
+See the **tanaka** option.

 The **region** option can be used to select a map region larger or smaller than that implied by the extent of the grid.